usnistgov/5gdeploy/free5gc/README.md

 Before using these choices, it's necessary to run `download.sh` to download configuration templates.

+Run `./compose.sh web` in the Compose context folder to view access instructions for the free5GC web console, which includes some real-time information for the core network.

 ## gtp5g Kernel Module

 free5GC UPF and [PacketRusher](../packetrusher/README.md) depend on [gtp5g kernel module](https://github.com/free5gc/gtp5g).